 \subsection{Monte Carlo tree search (MCTS)}

-Monte Carlo tree search \cite{coulom2007efficient,browne2012survey} is an online, recursive, best-first tree search algorithm to determine the approximately optimal action to take from a given root state of an MDP.
-Extensions to MCTS have been applied to POMDPs through several algorithms: \textit{partially observable Monte Carlo planning} (POMCP) treats the state nodes as histories $h$ of action-observation trajectories \cite{silver2010pomcp}, \textit{POMCP with observation widening} (POMCPOW) construct weighted particle sets at the state nodes and extends POMCP to fully continuous domains \cite{sunberg2018online}, and \textit{particle filter trees} (PFT) and \textit{information particle filter trees} (IPFT) treat the POMDP as a belief-state MDP and plan directly over the belief-state nodes using a particle filter \cite{ fischer2020information}.
-All variants of MCTS execute the following four key steps.
+Monte Carlo tree search \citep{coulom2007efficient,browne2012survey} is an online, recursive, best-first tree search algorithm to determine the approximately optimal action to take from a given root state of an MDP.
+Extensions to MCTS have been applied to POMDPs through several algorithms: \textit{partially observable Monte Carlo planning} (POMCP) treats the state nodes as histories $h$ of action-observation trajectories \citep{silver2010pomcp}, \textit{POMCP with observation widening} (POMCPOW) constructs weighted particle sets at the observation nodes and extends POMCP to fully continuous domains \citep{sunberg2018online}, and \textit{particle filter trees} (PFT) and \textit{information PFT} (IPFT) treat the POMDP as a belief-state MDP and plan directly over the belief-state nodes using a particle filter \citep{ fischer2020information}.
+All variants of MCTS execute the following four steps.
 In this section we use $s$ to represent the state, the history $h$, and the belief state $b$ and refer to them as ``the state''.